michaeljchong/facebook-clone/README.md

 * Complex rails associations between multiple models
 * PostgreSQL
 * User commenting on posts

-In The Works:
+* User show page shows profile info and posts

+To Do:
 * Send and receive friend requests on users index page
-* User show page shows profile info and posts
 * Like posts and comments
 * Edit and delete comments (restricted to comment author)
 * Notifications